Updated list of closings, cancellations and postponements in the Lincoln area

-If your business or activity is closed, cancelled or postponed, email citydesk@journalstar.com.
+If your business or activity is closed, canceled or postponed, email citydesk@journalstar.com.

 SCHOOLS

+* LPS — Classes, practices, rehearsals and competitions are cancelled next week; LPS staff will develop plans to send review material home with students on their Chromebooks.

-* UNL — Classes cancelled next week, March 16-20, then classes moved to online after spring break for the rest of the semester.
+* UNL — Classes canceled next week, March 16-20, then classes moved to online after spring break for the rest of the semester.

 * Nebraska Wesleyan — Spring break extended through March 20, then the university will move to a distance-education format.